 Environment and Land Use: our attorneys provide legal advice to various County departments and agencies including the Consumer and Environmental Protection Agency and the Office of Sustainability.
-Our team researches novel areas of the law impacting the environment, land use, and sustainability and advise on strategies and implementation measures to respond to the evolving built and natural environment that makes up Santa Clara County
+Our team researches novel areas of the law impacting the environment, land use, and sustainability and advise on strategies and implementation measures to respond to the evolving built and natural environment that makes up Santa Clara County.

-Finance and Government Operations: our attorneys provide legal advice to County departments and agencies, such as the Registrar of Voters, Accessor, and Procurement Department.
+Finance and Government Operations: our attorneys provide legal advice to County departments and agencies, such as the Finance Agency, Registrar of Voters, Assessor, and Procurement Department.
 Our team researches and analyzes many areas of law, crafts ordinances and policies, negotiates contracts, and helps solve challenging problems.

 Health and Hospitals: our attorneys work on legal issues arising out of the operation of the County’s three hospitals and other departments in the County health care system.
 Subject areas include medical records and confidentiality, consent to treatment, public health, mental health, health care for minors, managed care, emergency medical services, and clinical research.

-Human Services: our attorneys provide advice to and draft legal documents for the County departments that provide benefits and supportive services.
+Human Services: our attorneys provide advice to the County departments that provide safety net benefits and supportive services.
 These departments include the Office of Supportive Housing, the County department tasked with combating homelessness, and the Social Services Agency, which administers federal, state, and local benefits and operates child and adult protective services.

 Labor and Employment: our attorneys provide advice on all labor and employment matters, including employee discipline, interpretation of labor agreements, and compliance with state and federal laws.
 They also represent the County before the County’s Personnel Board and regarding union grievances before labor arbitrators.